 Tchorbadziiska Tava

 While we were in Bulgaria, we ate several stews made in a frying pan, they were so good that we tried several.
-One of the stews that we most liked was Tchorbadziiskava Tava that we ate in Veliko Tarnovo.
-It is made of homemade sausages, pork meat, mushrooms, boiled potato, fresh vegetables, and topped by an egg.
+One of the stews we most liked was Tchorbadziiskava Tava, which we ate in Veliko Tarnovo.
+It is made of homemade sausages, pork meat, mushrooms, boiled potato, and fresh vegetables and topped with an egg.
 It was so good; the image speaks for itself.

-Tchorbadziiskava wasn’t the only Casserole dishes we ate there were so many good ones with different ingredients and sauces.
+Tchorbadziiskava wasn’t the only Casserole dish we ate there were so many good ones with different ingredients and sauces.

 Yogurt with honey and walnuts